MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-howto-manage-conversation-flow.md

 In Node, you can invoke one dialog from another by using `session.beginDialog()`.
 To close a dialog and remove it from the stack (thereby sending the user back to the prior dialog in the stack), use `session.endDialog()`.

-## Next steps
+## Additional resources

-In this tutorial, we walked through an example of managing conversation flow using dialogs and the Bot Builder SDK for Node.js.
+In this article, we walked through an example of managing conversation flow using dialogs and the Bot Builder SDK for Node.js.
 To learn more, see:

 > [!NOTE]